 This network provides a focus for independent research concerned with the relationships between police and the communities they serve.
 This relationship is a major factor in determining the effectiveness of policing.
 For example, a positive relationship might be expressed in communities' willingness to cooperate with the police in solving crime.
 By contrast, a negative relationship might be reflected in communities' reluctance to help the police and, potentially, by a breakdown in public order.

-In addressing these issues the network draws upon research expertise across a range of academic disciplines, to provide a multi-disciplinary approach to the study of complex areas such as the policing of vulnerable and difficult to reach populations and how interactions between the police and individuals or groups can be managed to reduce the risk of conflict.
-Through close collaboration with police and community stakeholders the network ensures that research results impact on police policy, procedure and practice.
+In addressing these issues the network draws upon research expertise across a range of academic disciplines, to provide a multi-disciplinary approach to the study of complex areas such as translating research findings into local policing practice, working in partnership with other organisations and increasing public confidence in policing.
+Through close collaboration with police and other stakeholders the network ensures that research results impact on police policy, procedure and practice.

 Dr Megan O'Neill